lzzcd001/MeshDiffusion/README.md

 ![MeshDiffusion Teaser](/assets/mesh_teaser.jpg)

-This is the official implementation of MeshDiffusion.
+This is the official implementation of MeshDiffusion (https://openreview.net/forum?id=0cpM2ApF9p6).

 MeshDiffusion is a diffusion model for generating 3D meshes with a direct parametrization of deep marching tetrahedra (DMTet).
 Please refer to https://meshdiffusion.github.io for more details.